xtools-at/colibri/README.md

 $ echo "Developers only!"
 ```

-- _ESP32-C6_ and _ESP32-H2_ should work in theory, but haven't been tested yet.
+- _ESP32-C6_ and _ESP32-H2_ may work in theory, but haven't been tested yet.
 - _ESP32-S2_ and _ESP32-P4_ don't support BLE, but have USB-OTG.
 They could be used for development purposes with the _Serial Debug Interface_.

 ### One-time setup of Arduino IDE